sequelize/sequelize/docs/manual/other-topics/upgrade-to-v6.md

 - SQLite - Implemented with ON CONFLICT DO UPDATE
 - MSSQL - Implemented with MERGE statement

 _<ins>Note for Postgres users:</ins>_ If upsert payload contains PK field, then PK will be used as the conflict target.
 Otherwise first unique constraint will be selected as the conflict key.
+The conflict fields may be specified via `conflictFields` and a where condition can be specified via `where`.

 ### QueryInterface